v9rt3x/cs2-rcon-mcp/README.md

 2. "What's the current server status?
 How many players are connected and what map are we on?"

 Happy fragging! 😊

+What's the current server status?

+Please change the map to de_dust2 and add two bots!

+What's the server status now?